Construction · Sunland Park, NM

 How does Protech Roofing Systems's safety record compare to industry average?

-Protech Roofing Systems's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Protech Roofing Systems's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Ez Bel Construction, LLC in San Antonio, TX is a similar construction employer with $7,525 in current penalties.

 Explore PlainWorker